dh-atlas/white-book/Whitebook.md

 ## **Recommendations** {#recommendations-2}

-* Before creating new software from scratch, investigate existing similar solutions and explore opportunities to further develop or adapt them, promoting reuse and enhancement of existing resources (e.g., EVT forks).
+* Before creating new software from scratch, investigate existing similar solutions and explore opportunities to further develop or adapt them, promoting the reuse and enhancement of existing resources (e.g., EVT forks).
 * Involve domain experts in software design to apply software engineering methodologies and best practices, including:
-  * Utilize documented and shared design patterns ([Gamma et al. 1994](#bookmark=kix.sqqmwbw9me0c)).
+  * Utilise documented and shared design patterns ([Gamma et al. 1994](#bookmark=id.2r0uhxc)).
-  * When apply object-oriented programming paradigm, follow the SOLID principles ([Silén 2024](#bookmark=kix.8cehxzj7r1v0))
+  * When applying the object-oriented programming paradigm, follow the SOLID principles ([Silén 2024](#bookmark=id.1664s55)).
-  * For complex software, implement the “domain-driven design” approach ([Evans 2004](#bookmark=kix.t1z4957yu5pt)) .
+  * For complex software, implement the “domain-driven design” approach ([Evans 2004](#bookmark=id.4bvk7pj)).
-  * Organize code into modules to facilitate reuse of individual components.
+  * Organise code into modules to facilitate the reuse of individual components.
-  * Adopt DevOps practices to streamline development and deployment processes (plan, code, build and test, release, deploy, operate, and monitor) ([Silén 2024](#bookmark=kix.8cehxzj7r1v0)).
+  * Adopt DevOps practices to streamline development and deployment processes (plan, code, build and test, release, deploy, operate, and monitor) ([Silén 2024](#bookmark=id.1664s55)).
   * Ensure that all software dependencies, whether libraries, frameworks, or operating system components, are clearly documented and managed.
-This also includes defining the operational requirements, such as minimum and optimal hardware resources (e.g., CPU, RAM memory, disk space) needed to ensure that the software works properly.
+This also includes defining the operational requirements, such as minimum and optimal hardware resources (e.g., CPU, RAM, disk space) needed to ensure that the software works properly.
-  * Define and implement software integration strategies with the goal of achieving a cohesive, scalable and maintainable software ecosystem, minimizing the risks of incompatibility and the efforts required for adaptation:
+  * Define and implement software integration strategies with the goal of achieving a cohesive, scalable and maintainable software ecosystem, minimising the risks of incompatibility and the efforts required for adaptation:
     * Define integration approaches: whether these will be API-based or exchange files, for example, and prepare standard protocols to facilitate communication.
     * Ensure interoperability and compatibility between different systems by considering standard data formats and structured schemas.
-    * Planning strategies for handling errors and malfunctions.
+    * Plan strategies for handling errors and malfunctions.
     * Ensure scalability and the ability to handle increased load without compromising overall performance.
   * Integrate a structured testing phase as part of the software development process, establishing clear metrics and goals to determine testing success.
   * In systems with numerous dependencies, adopt standard versioning strategies such as “[Semantic Versioning](https://semver.org/)”.
 This approach uses version numbers to convey meaningful information about the code and the changes made in different versions.
-  * With each released version, always attach a changelog document that provides a clear and organized chronology of updates, improvements, bug fixes, and other changes.
+  * With each released version, always attach a changelog document that provides a clear and organised chronology of updates, improvements, bug fixes, and other changes.
 * Employ standard and non-proprietary programming languages and technologies to develop tools, ensuring greater longevity and easier maintainability.
 * Choose a programming language with mature libraries that can ease the development and maintenance of your software (e.g., use Python for NLP software development to easily integrate available tools).
 * Develop in *open source* and foster collaborative development by:
   * Writing clear, comprehensive code comments.
   * Providing guidelines for contributing to software development.
-  * Utilizing repositories such as GitHub that foster collaboration among developers.
+  * Utilising repositories such as GitHub that foster collaboration among developers.
   * Following shared methodologies and strategies for versioning and branching (e.g., [GitFlow workflow](https://nvie.com/posts/a-successful-git-branching-model/)).
 * Release software officially through freely accessible channels (e.g., GitHub), providing detailed and user-friendly documentation.
 * Publish your released research software in a trusted scholarly repository (e.g. Zenodo, CLARIN, institutional or thematic repository) with rich metadata to ensure citability and credit to the development team.